SumoLogic/sumologic-documentation/docs/integrations/cloud-security-monitoring-analytics/opentelemetry/windows-opetelemetry.md

 ### Step 2: Configure integration

-In this step, you will configure the yaml file required for Windows event logs and metrics Collection.
+In this step, you will configure the YAML file required for Windows event logs and metrics Collection.

 Any custom fields can be tagged along with the data in this step.